gtwy/IPv6forDuckDNS/README.md

 1. Test it
    1. The script should return "OK"
    1. "K0" is an official error code from DuckDNS - check your subdomain and token
-   1. If you get any other output, something is broken.
-Do you have all necessary packages installed?
+   1. If you get any other output, something is broken. *See prerequisites.*
 1. Create cron job
    1. DuckDNS recommends a 5 minute interval
    1. You can pipe the output to a log file or /dev/null.